On infinite order corks: Construction

-Now it is easy to check that $S$ is the Stein manifold of Figure~\ref{p8}, and $S_{n}$ is obtained by the Fintushel-Stern knot surgery operation to S by using the torus inside the cusp $C \subset S$, and using the $n$-twist knot $K_{n}$ (the algorithm of drawing handlebody of knot surgery operations was introduced and discussedin in \cite{a2} and \cite{a3}).
-By the following Lemma~\ref{ex}, all $S_{n}$ are all mutually non diffeomorphic exotic copies of $S$, and hence $(W, f_{\delta})$ is an infinite order loose cork (it is loose, because we don't know if it is a Stein manifold).
+Now it is easy to check that $S$ is the Stein manifold of Figure~\ref{p8}, and $S_{n}$ is obtained by the Fintushel-Stern knot surgery operation to S by using the torus inside the cusp $C \subset S$, and using the $n$-twist knot $K_{n}$ (the algorithm of drawing handlebody of knot surgery operations was introduced and discussed in \cite{a2} and \cite{a3}).
+By the following Lemma~\ref{ex}, all $S_{n}$ are all mutually nondiffeomorphic exotic copies of $S$, and hence $(W, f_{\delta})$ is an infinite order loose cork (it is loose, because we do not know if it is a Stein manifold).

 \end{proof}

 \begin{Lem} For different values of $n=1,2,..$, the manifolds $S_{n}$ are mutually distinct exotic smooth copies of $S$. \end{Lem}